How Much is a Forearm Tattoo?

 Are forearm tattoos expensive?

-The cost of a forearm tattoo usually depends on various factors, but on average, it ranges between $200 and $1200.
-Therefore, if you opt for a larger tattoo, it will be significantly more costly.
+The cost of a forearm tattoo depends on several factors, but on average, it ranges between $200 and $1,200.
+Larger or more detailed tattoos will cost more.

 How much time and how many sessions are required for a forearm tattoo?